Arkansas: Rise of the Jim Crow laws and early 20th century

 Black sharecroppers began to try to organize a farmers' union after World War I. They were seeking better conditions of payment and accounting from white landowners of the area cotton plantations.
 Whites resisted any change and often tried to break up their meetings.
 On September 30, 1919, two white men, including a local deputy, tried to break up a meeting of black sharecroppers who were trying to organize a farmers' union.
 After a white deputy was killed in a confrontation with guards at the meeting, word spread to town and around the area.
 Hundreds of whites from Phillips and neighboring areas rushed to suppress the blacks, and started attacking blacks at large.
 Governor Charles Hillman Brough requested federal troops to stop what was called the Elaine massacre.
 White mobs spread throughout the county, killing an estimated 237 blacks before most of the violence was suppressed after October 1.
 Five whites also died in the incident.
 The governor accompanied the troops to the scene; President Woodrow Wilson had approved their use.

 The Great Mississippi Flood of 1927 flooded the areas along the Ouachita Rivers along with many other rivers.

-Based on the order of President Franklin D. Roosevelt given shortly after Imperial Japan's attack on Pearl Harbor, nearly 16,000 Japanese Americans were forcibly removed from the West Coast of the United States and incarcerated in two internment camps in the Arkansas Delta.
+Based on the order of President Franklin D. Roosevelt given shortly after the Empire of Japan's attack on Pearl Harbor, nearly 16,000 Japanese Americans were forcibly removed from the West Coast of the United States and incarcerated in two internment camps in the Arkansas Delta.
 The Rohwer Camp in Desha County operated from September 1942 to November 1945 and at its peak interned 8,475 prisoners.
 The Jerome War Relocation Center in Drew County operated from October 1942 to June 1944 and held about 8,000.